Christian Play Areas in Churches

 Experiencing aspects of the Christian faith and worship through objects, symbols and play can be an important part of their growing up in the Christian faith.

-In "Offering the Gospel to Children," Gretchen Wolf Pritchard suggests developing Montessori style Christian faith play areas in churches, which she calls "Good Shepherd Nurseries".
+In "Offering the Gospel to Children," Gretchen Wolff Pritchard suggests developing Montessori style Christian faith play areas in churches, which she calls "Good Shepherd Nurseries".

 Young children, especially the under fives, are likely to be the main users of these areas but older children and even teenagers may use the area.